JonahBraun/debs-recipes/_posts/2014-04-06-butter-tart-squares.md

 title: Butter Tart Squares
 category: desserts
 ---
 Not low fat, not low sugar, not high fibre, and not healthy ... just a real old fashioned treat!

-Mix together and press into a 9" square pan
----
 - 1¼ c flour
 - ¼ c brown sugar
 - ½ c butter

+Mix together and pat into a 8" square pan.
 Bake at 350 degrees for 15 minutes.

-Mix together
+While the crust is baking, mix the next 7 ingredients in a separate bowl.
+Spread over hot baked crust and return to oven.
+Bake for 20 - 30 minutes until golden and bubbly.
 ---
 - ⅓ c butter
 - 2 T cream